andrewrichardson701/Stockbase/README.md

 ### Completed

+- [x] Find a good LDAP package to handle Windows crednetial login (converting to Laravel) - *used ldaprecord-laravel*
+- [x] Find a compatible SMTP package to handle email notifiactions and password resets (converting to Laravel) - *used PHPMailer*
 - [x] Migrate system to Laravel, with the essentials working
 - [x] Add API key storage to the database